redbadger/crux/docs/src/internals/runtime.md

 There are a few challenges to solve in order to facilitate this interface.
 First, each run of the `update` function can call several capabilities.
-The requested effects are expected to be emitted together, and each group of effects will be processed concurrently, so the calls can't be blocking.
+The requested effects are expected to be emitted together, and each batch of effects will be processed concurrently, so the calls can't be blocking.
 Second, each effect requested from a capability may require multiple round-trips between the core and shell to conclude and we don't want to require a call to `update` per round trip, so we